paketo-buildpacks/rfcs/text/stacks/0003-sbom-formats.md

 #### CycloneDX
-The minimal set of fields we should provide for the `cyclonedx`-formatted SBOM should confirm to [CycloneDX schema version 1.3](https://github.com/CycloneDX/specification/blob/master/schema/bom-1.3.schema.json) and above:
+The minimal set of fields we should provide for the `cyclonedx`-formatted SBOM should conform to [CycloneDX schema version 1.3](https://github.com/CycloneDX/specification/blob/master/schema/bom-1.3.schema.json) and above:
 ```